adnfx2/react-course-project/README.md

-This project make heavy use of the following libraries:
+This project makes heavy use of the following libraries:

     "bootstrap"
     "bootstrap-social"